KennyLiu00/CS433/Assignment2/README.md

   - Adding support of input and output redirection
   - Allowing the parent and child processes to communicate via a pipe

-**II.
-Executing command in a child process**
+# II.
+Executing command in a child process

-  - The first task is to modify the main() function in the figure above so that a child process is forked and executes the command specified by the user.
-This will require parsing what the user has entered into separate tokens and storing the tokens in an array of character strings (args in the figure above).
-For example, if the user enters the command ps -ael at the osh> prompt, the values stored in the args array are:
+The first task is to modify the **main()** function in the figure above so that a child process is forked and executes the command specified by the user.
+This will require parsing what the user has entered into separate tokens and storing the tokens in an array of character strings (**args** in the figure above).
+For example, if the user enters the command **ps -ael** at the **osh>** prompt, the values stored in the **args** array are:

           args[0] = "ps"
           args[1] = "-ael"
           args[2] = NULL

-  - This args array will be passed to the execvp() function, which has the following prototype:
+This **args** array will be passed to the **execvp()** function, which has the following prototype:

           execvp(char *command, char *params[])

-  - Here, command represents the command to be performed and params stores the parameters to this command.
-For this project, the execvp() function should be invoked as execvp(args[0], args).
+Here, **command** represents the command to be performed and **params** stores the parameters to this command.
+For this project, the **execvp()** function should be invoked as **execvp(args[0], args)**.
 Be sure to check whether the user included & to determine whether or not the parent process is to wait for the child to exit.

-**III.
-Creating a history feature**
+# III.
+Creating a history feature

-  - The next task is to modify the shell interface program so that it provides a history feature to allow a user to execute the most recent command by entering !!.
-For example, if a user enters the command ls −l, she can then execute that command again by entering !! at the prompt.
+The next task is to modify the shell interface program so that it provides a ***history*** feature to allow a user to execute the most recent command by entering !!.
+For example, if a user enters the command **ls −l**, she can then execute that command again by entering !! at the prompt.
 Any command executed in this fashion should be echoed on the user's screen, and the command should also be placed in the history buffer as the next command.

-  - Your program should also manage basic error handling.
-If there is no recent command in the history, entering !! should result in a message "No commands in history."
+Your program should also manage basic error handling.
+If there is no recent command in the history, entering !! should result in a message **"No commands in history."**

-**IV.
-Redirecting input and output**
+# IV.
+Redirecting input and output

-  - Your shell should then be modified to support the '>' and '<' redirection operators, where '>' redirects the output of a command to a file and '<' redirects the input to a command from a file.
+Your shell should then be modified to support the '>' and '<' redirection operators, where '>' redirects the output of a command to a file and '<' redirects the input to a command from a file.
 For example, if a user enters

         osh>ls > out.txt

-  - the output from the ls command will be redirected to the file out.txt.
+the output from the **ls** command will be redirected to the file **out.txt**.
 Similarly, input can be redirected as well.
 For example, if the user enters

         osh>sort < in.txt

-  - the file in.txt will serve as input to the sort command.
+the file **in.txt** will serve as input to the **sort** command.

-  - Managing the redirection of both input and output will involve using the dup2() function, which duplicates an existing file descriptor to another file descriptor.
-For example, if fd is a file descriptor to the file out.txt, the call
+Managing the redirection of both input and output will involve using the **dup2()** function, which duplicates an existing file descriptor to another file descriptor.
+For example, if **fd** is a file descriptor to the file **out.txt**, the call

         dup2(fd, STDOUT_FILENO);

-  - duplicates fd to standard output (the terminal).
-This means that any writes to standard output will in fact be sent to the out.txt file.
+duplicates **fd** to standard output (the terminal).
+This means that any writes to standard output will in fact be sent to the **out.txt** file.

-  - You can assume that commands will contain either one input or one output redirection and will not contain both.
-In other words, you do not have to be concerned with command sequences such as sort < in.txt > out.txt.
+You can assume that commands will contain either one input or one output redirection and will not contain both.
+In other words, you do not have to be concerned with command sequences such as **sort < in.txt > out.txt**.

-**V. Communication via a pipe**
+# V. Communication via a pipe**

-  - The final modification to your shell is to allow the output of one command to serve as input to another using a pipe.
+The final modification to your shell is to allow the output of one command to serve as input to another using a pipe.
 For example, the following command sequence

       osh>ls -l | less

-  - has the output of the command ls −l serve as the input to the less command.
-Both the ls and less commands will run as separate processes and will communicate using the UNIX pipe() function described in Section Pipes.
-Perhaps the easiest way to create these separate processes is to have the parent process create the child process (which will execute ls −l).
-This child will also create another child process (which will execute less) and will establish a pipe between itself and the child process it creates.
-Implementing pipe functionality will also require using the dup2() function as described in the previous section.
+has the output of the command **ls −l** serve as the input to the **less** command.
+Both the **ls** and **less** commands will run as separate processes and will communicate using the UNIX **pipe()** function described in Section Pipes.
+Perhaps the easiest way to create these separate processes is to have the parent process create the child process (which will execute **ls −l**).
+This child will also create another child process (which will execute **less**) and will establish a pipe between itself and the child process it creates.
+Implementing pipe functionality will also require using the **dup2()** function as described in the previous section.
 Finally, although several commands can be chained together using multiple pipes, you can assume that commands will contain only one pipe character and will not be combined with any redirection operators.